The biggest difference between Atom LT and Cerium LT is in their insulators (Atom's synthetic insulation vs Cerium's down insulation).

 Do consider the things I mentioned above, but in this case Atom LT and Proton LT lose most (if not all) the advantages they have over the Cerium LT.

 You're highly likely to be better getting a Cerium LT.
-Here are the models with and without the hoody if that's you:
+I'd recommend the one with the hoody.

 If you won't be wearing an outer layer on top of these jackets...

 Then I'd make up my mind according to this question:

 How will the weather mostly be challenging you?

 - Precipitation?
 Then get the Atom LT or Proton LT (again, models with the hoody are recommended).

 - Cold (fair amount of days under 0 deg C (30 deg F))?
 Then get the Cerium LT.